DFHack/dfhack/docs/Compile.rst

   pip install sphinx

 If you run this as a normal user it will install a local copy for your user only.
 Run it with sudo if you want a system-wide install.
+Either is fine for DFHack.

 Mac OS X